-Median only 50% of total data - 2.
+Median, being a positional average, is not based on each and every item of the distribution. - 2.
 It is not suitable for further mathematical treatment. - It cannot be determined exactly for an ungrouped data consisting of an even number of observations. - 4.
 In comparison to arithmetic mean, it is much affected by sampling fluctuations. - 5.
 For calculating median, it is necessary to arrange the data in order of magnitude.